-Joe Vitale, author of Zero Limits, was a master of the second phase, making a very good living teaching about the law of attraction.
+Joe Vitale, an author of Zero Limits, was a master of the second phase, making a very good living teaching about the law of attraction.
 When he spent time with Dr. Hew Len, he was humbled to realize that this master was living in a whole different reality than the one he knew.

 I would guess that many of you have been inspired to move beyond manifestation to surrender and greater service.

-One approach which has been very powerful in my own journey, is offering this body to God/Divine Mother as a vessel for Love to express.
+One approach which has been very powerful in my own journey is offering this body to God/Divine Mother as a vessel for Love to express.

 Because Mount Shasta so strongly represents and reflects the Divine, it greatly amplifies this offering.
 There are some sacred sites, including Ascension Rock and Altar of God, which I experience to be particularly suited for this phase of the journey.